threefoldtech/info_grid/labs/docs/documentation/threefold_token/storing_tft/tf_connect_app.md

 ![](./img/farming_tf_wallet_47.png)

 Now head over to the browser with your polkadot.js extension.
-For more information on this, check the section [Creating a Polkadot.js account](#1-creating-a-polkadotjs-account).

 On your browser, click on the extension button (in green).